Aravind-Reddy12/aravind-portfolio/architecture.md

-# The Ride of Aravind — Architecture Document (v3, definitive)
+# The Ride of Aravind — Architecture Document (v4, production)

 ## Vision